Touki Toussaint

-Dany Gilbert Kiti "Touki" Toussaint (/ˈtuːki tuˈsɑːnt/; born June 20, 1996) is a Haitian-American professional baseball pitcher in the Cleveland Guardians organization.
-He was drafted by the Arizona Diamondbacks in the first round of the 2014 Major League Baseball draft.
-He made his MLB debut with the Atlanta Braves in 2018 and has also played for the Los Angeles Angels.
+Dany Gilbert Kiti "Touki" Toussaint (/ˈtuːki tuˈsɑːnt/; born June 20, 1996) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Atlanta Braves, Los Angeles Angels, Cleveland Guardians, and Chicago White Sox.
+Toussaint was selected by the Arizona Diamondbacks in the first round of the 2014 MLB draft, and made his MLB debut in 2018 with the Braves.

 Amateur career

 Toussaint was born in Pembroke Pines, Florida, to Dany Toussaint and Kahaso Kiti.
 He is of Haitian and Kenyan descent, and has an elder sister, Garielle.
 Toussaint's nickname, Touki, is a portmanteau of his parents' surnames.
 The family moved to Haiti when he was three months old.
 Toussaint and his mother moved back to Florida when he was six.
 He stopped playing baseball at age 10 due to a strikeout-filled season as a batter, and focused on soccer and hockey only to return to baseball two years later, following a bet with a friend.